nicklpeterson/myRetail/readme.md

     mvn -Pprod

 Run the unit tests.
-This may alter the data stored in the development database.:
+This may alter the state of the development database:

     mvn clean test